jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 ## ML Model Comparisons.
 Which predicts best?
 Imblanced data model or resampled data model?

 We are building four comparative Logistic Regression models to predict high risk loans with the now cleaned imbalanced dataset.
-We are deciding if a model with an imbalanced dataset of high/low risk loand  We are first make a si
+We are deciding if a ML model (Logistical Regression) with an imbalanced dataset will predict better than a ML model with a resampled dataset.
+There will be 1 model with imbalanced data.
+And we will build three different models that resample the loan classes differently.
+This means we will resample using a oversampling algorithm (SMOTE),

-#### MODEL 1: Logistic Regression Model - Imbalanced Data
+### MODEL 1: Logistic Regression Model - Imbalanced Data

-The first model we Here we test to see how an ML algorithm predicts fraud on imbalanced data.
-That is, we're not resampling the data so both classes of low-risk & high-risk loans match.
+The first model.
+A basic algorithm predicts fraud on imbalanced data.
+That is, we're not resampling the data.

 Our imbalanced y-target data shows way more low-risk loans than high-risk ones.